soup-bowl/opensimulator-docker/README.md

 If you don't define otherwise in the environments or a custom configuration, the login username is **Foo bar** and the password is **password**.

+## Examples

+See [this repository](https://github.com/soup-bowl/opensim-sandbox) for some example usages of this image.

 [os]: http://opensimulator.org/wiki/Main_Page
 [grid]: https://wiki.secondlife.com/wiki/Land#Grid
 [estate]: https://wiki.secondlife.com/wiki/Land#Estate